Neural Conditional Simulation for Complex Spatial Processes: Simulation Experiments

-The Brown--Resnick process that we use in this paper is a two-parameter max-stable process with $\bm{\theta} \equiv (\lambda, \nu)$, with range parameter $\lambda \in \mathbb{R}^{+}$ and smoothness parameter $\nu \in (0,2]$.
+The Brown--Resnick process that we use in this paper is a two-parameter max-stable process with $\bm{\theta} \equiv (\lambda, \nu)'$, with range parameter $\lambda \in \mathbb{R}^{+}$ and smoothness parameter $\nu \in (0,2]$.
 It admits a likelihood function that is extremely costly to evaluate, and predictive distributions that are computationally challenging to sample from \citep{Padoan2010, Davison, Dombry2012, Huser2019}.
+See the Supplementary Material, Section~\ref{supp:spatialprocessdescription}, for greater detail on the Brown--Resnick process.

 For the purpose of assessing NCS, we consider the Gibbs sampler \citep{Dombry2012} implemented in the \texttt{SpatialExtremes} R package \citep{SpatialExtremes} as an alternative conditional simulation method.
 We found that full conditional simulation (FCS) via the \texttt{SpatialExtremes} package is only computationally feasible when the conditioning set contains seven or fewer observations.
 For conditioning sets with more than seven observed locations, we resort to local conditional simulation (LCS) by only using the the seven observed locations closest to a prediction location for conditional simulation.
 In contrast to FCS and NCS, LCS targets a low-dimensional approximation of a predictive distribution and will only be used here for univariate and bivariate approximations of the predictive distributions.
 The Gibbs sampler is computationally intensive, and requires a computing wall time that depends on several factors, such as the number of observed locations and model parameters.
+See the Supplementary Material, Section~\ref{supp:brapprox}, for more details.

-In contrast, as we show below in Section~\ref{sec:results_small}, NCS allows for consistent computational efficiency, regardless of the number of observed locations or process-model parameters.
+In contrast, as we show in Section~\ref{sec:results_small}, NCS allows for consistent computational efficiency, regardless of the number of observed locations or process-model parameters.
 We implemented NCS and LCS/FCS on an Nvidia Tesla T4 GPU and an AMD EPYC 7V12 processor (with 64 cores, no multithreading) respectively.
 For the Brown--Resnick process, we log-transformed the simulated spatial fields from the unit Fr{\'e}chet scale to the standard Gumbel scale before training the U-Nets for estimating the score function.
-The learning rate, batch size, and number of epochs varied by U-Net and case study.
-See Supplementary Materials~\ref{supp:train} for details.